 Classically in complex geometry, an elliptic curve is a connected Riemann surface (a connected compact 1-dimensional complex manifold) of genus 1, hence it is a torus equipped with the structure of a complex manifold, or equivalently with conformal structure.

 The curious term “elliptic” is a remnant from the 19th century, a back-formation which refers to elliptic functions (generalizing circular functions, i.e., the classical trigonometric functions) and their natural domains as Riemann surfaces.

-In more modern frameworks, an elliptic curve over a field may be defined as a complete irreducible non-singular algebraic curve of genus 1 over , or even as a certain type of algebraic group scheme.
+In more modern frameworks and in the generality of algebraic geometry, an elliptic curve over a field or indeed over any commutative ring may be defined as a complete irreducible non-singular algebraic curve of arithmetic genus-1 over , or even as a certain type of algebraic group scheme.

 A framed lattice in is a lattice together with an ordered basis of such that .

 Hence a framed elliptic curve is the quotient of the complex plane by a lattice together with the information on how this quotient was obtained.
 This is useful for describing the moduli stack of elliptic curves over the complex numbers.

 In the case over the complex numbers an elliptic curve is equivalently the quotient of the complex plane by a framed lattice.
 If here one remembers the structure given by that framed lattice, this means equivalently to remember an ordered basis

 If here one replaces the integers by a cyclic group then one obtains what is called a level-n structure on an elliptic curve.
 Level- structures on elliptic curves may also be defined over general rings.